brinvex/brinvex-util-fiobank/README.md

-# Brinvex Fiobank Utils
+# Brinvex-Util-Fiobank

 ## Introduction

-_Brinvex Fiobank Utils_ is a compact Java library which enables developers to easily work with data coming from Fio bank account or Fio E&#x2011;Broker account.
+_Brinvex-Util-Fiobank_ is a compact Java library which enables developers to easily work with data coming from Fio bank account or Fio E&#x2011;Broker account.

 ## Maven dependency declaration
-To use _Brinvex Fiobank Utils_ in your Maven project, declare the following dependency in your project's pom file.
+To use _Brinvex-Util-Fiobank_ in your Maven project, declare the following dependency in your project's pom file.
 No transitive dependencies are required during compilation or at runtime.
 ````
 <dependency>